 The massive franchise is one of the highest-grossing of all time, having earned more than $5 billion combined.
 It now includes nine films, including the spin-off Fast and Furious Presents: Hobbs and Shaw, two supporting short films, as well as a spin-off film in the works, and a spin-off TV show for Netflix called Spy Racers.
 Dwayne Johnson, who plays Luke Hobbs in the franchise, has revealed that even Hobbs and Shaw has its own sequel in the works, potentially making a franchise within the franchise.

 Put simply, The Fast and Furious franchise is huge.
 If you want to catch up on everything that’s happened in this saga, you may need a little guidance because, like the Marvel Cinematic Universe, you can’t just watch the movies based on when they came out.
 Below, we’ve broken down the best order to watch the Fast and Furious movies to follow the storyline in the way it was intended.
+And note, while we’re pretty sure you can slide Furious 9 on at the end of this list, this franchise has never shied away from a surprise.

 Warning: Some spoilers ahead.